visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

 1. **Least Recently Used (LRU):**
    - Evicts the least recently accessed items first.
    - Keeps track of the order in which items are accessed and removes the least recently accessed ones.
+   -  A web application caching user profiles might use LRU, as users are more likely to view profiles they recently visited.

 2. **Most Recently Used (MRU):**
    - Evicts the most recently accessed items first.